skip to content

 What is a threat?

-The threat does not need to be directed at the person who heard it (see for example Carter v R (1994) 176 LSJS 112).
+The threat does not need to be directed at the person who heard it (see for example Carter v The Queen (1994) 176 LSJS 112).

 Threaten death

-• threatens to kill or endanger the life of another; and
+• threaten to kill or endanger the life of another without lawful excuse

-• intends to create a fear that the threat will be carried out, or is recklessly indifferent to whether such a fear was created.
+• intending to create a fear that the threat will be carried out, or with reckless indifference as to whether such a fear is created.

 Maximum penalty: